 Whether or not your setup has a receiver depends on the model you choose.
 A home cinema setup is split into two main categories: passive and active (powered) speakers.
 What’s the difference?
 Essentially, passive speakers are ones that do not have an amplifier or receiver built-in and active speakers are ones that do.

 Active speakers are the better choice for individuals who want minimal hassle to support high quality sound and visuals such as 3D Blu Ray.
 However, these speakers will be much heavier since the receiver is already built in.

 If you go for passive speakers, that’s just another cost you need to account for.
 Not only that, but you will also need to be sure the power rating and connections are compatible.

-If you don’t get a receiver with excellent build quality, the sound you experience won’t be as heightened.
+If you don’t get a receiver with the excellent build quality, the sound you experience won’t be as heightened.

 Placement, which we have talked about in detail, will take some time.
-Whether you have chosen to go for external or internal speakers, be ready to spend an hour or two figuring out the placement, adjusting and cutting out the cabinet holes.
+Whether you have chosen to go for external or internal speakers, be ready to spend an hour or two figuring out the speaker placement, adjusting and cutting out the cabinet holes.

 What can really help shorten the setup time is what’s included in the package.
 Ideally, everything you need including the remote where applicable, user manual, warranty outline and necessary cables are all in the box.

 Moreover, to ensure that your home theater setup are protected from sudden power fluctuations, we recommend using the best home theater surge protectors to your system setup.

 As you can imagine, a 7.1 full home theater surround sound system will be a lot pricier than a lesser 5.1 setup or regular tower or floorstanding speaker or bookshelf speakers.
 Be prepared to spend more than a few hundred dollars with our premium option exceeding a couple thousand.
 To get the best sound, you have to be prepared to pay the right amount.